Roger Payne (mountaineer)

-Roger Payne (16 July 1956 – 12 July 2012) was a British mountaineer.
-He was formerly general secretary of the British Mountaineering Council (BMC) and a qualified mountain guide from 1983, taking part in over 20 expeditions to the Karakoram and Himalayan ranges, including K2 and the north face of Changabang.
+Roger Payne (16 July 1956 – 12 July 2012) was a British mountaineer and alpinist.
+He was the general secretary of the British Mountaineering Council (BMC), and a qualified mountain guide from 1983, taking part in over 20 expeditions to the Karakoram and Himalayan ranges, including to K2 and the north face of Changabang.
 He was an avalanche instructor and climbed in the Alps every year from 1977.